deasaiche/linux-show-player/docs/user/cues/index.md

 Cues are the main component of every show/session.

-There are multiple types of cues, able to perform different tasks, we can organize them in the following categories:
+There are multiple types of cues, able to perform different tasks.
+We can organize them in the following categories:

-* **Media cues:** used to play multimedia contents
+* **Media cues:** used to play multimedia content.
-* **Action cues:** used to trigger/alter other cues
+* **Action cues:** used to trigger/alter other cues.
-* **Integration cues:** used to interact with external devices or application via common protocols
+* **Integration cues:** used to interact with external devices or application via common protocols.
-* **Misc cues:** cues that don't fit in others categories
+* **Misc cues:** cues that don't fit in others categories.

 ```{toctree}
 :hidden: